apache/incubator-taverna-language/README.md

 Command line tool
 -----------------

-After building, the folder "target/scufl2-wfdesc" contains a distribution of the command line tool "scufl2-to-wfdesc", with launchers generated for Unix and Windows.
+After building, the folder `target/scufl2-wfdesc` contains a distribution of the command line tool `scufl2-to-wfdesc`, with launchers generated for Unix and Windows.
 You may copy and distribute this folder for a standalone usage of the conversion tool.

-Alternatively, you can use the target/scufl2-wfdesc-0.3.0-SNAPSHOT-standalone.jar directly with "java -jar" - this JAR embeds all required libraries.
+Alternatively, you can use the `target/scufl2-wfdesc-0.3.0-SNAPSHOT-standalone.jar` directly with `java -jar` - this JAR embeds all required libraries and hence can be copied anywhere on your file system.
+This JAR is however not recommended for programmatic use as it embeds third party libraries.

-The command line tool takes a list of Taverna workflow filenames (supported file types are *.t2flow and *.wfbundle).
+The command line tool takes a list of Taverna workflow filenames (supported file types are `*.t2flow` and `*.wfbundle`).
 If no filenames are given, the tool will read a workflow definition from STDIN and write wfdesc to STDOUT.
-The argument -h  and --help should give a minimal help.
+The argument `-h`  or `--help` should give a minimal help.